 Drawbacks

-Above all, research methodology helps set the reasonable boundaries of a research project at the start, and anticipate the various problems that may be encountered during the activity.In addition to the said components, research methodology can be greatly influenced by the judgment, skills and beliefs of the researcher as well.
+Research methodology sets the boundaries of a project and anticipates potential issues.
+The researcher’s judgment, skills, and beliefs also influence it.
 There may be wide variations in the adopted methodology as time, funds and other resources permit.